MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/uae-faf.md

 ### Special symbols in the value of text fields

 A comma (\,) is a special symbol in the FAF.
-If it is used in the value of any text field of the report, it's replaced with a space.
+If it is used in the value of any text field of the report, it's replaced with a \";\".

 If char(10) or char(32) is included in the value of any text field of the FAF, it is excluded for the value in reporting.